 - 1. With your partner, examine the forelimb skeletons of six animals on Student Sheet 13.1, "Comparison of Vertebrate Forelimbs." - 2.
-Compare the bones in the skeletons and identify the following: - hand/foot - wrist - forearm - upper arm - 3.
+Compare the bones in the skeletons and identify the following: - · Hand and/or foot - Wrist - Forearm - Upper arm - 3.
 Use colored pencils to color bones that you think might function the same way.
 (Use the same color for any structure that performs the same function.) - 4.
 Compare your Student Sheet with the scientifically accepted color-coded diagram provided by your teacher. - 5.
 With your partner, discuss how the structures and functions of the forelimbs you labeled provide evidence about evolutionary relationships between the six animals.